 The choices we make about the oil sands will reverberate globally, as other countries decide whether or how to develop their own large unconventional oil deposits (Balouga 2012).
 Strong North American leadership is needed now, because the impacts of current decisions will be felt for decades and centuries.

 The reduction of Canadian oil into the overall world oil supply will only serve to hasten the development of other heavy oil reserves elsewhere, and once again, transferring production to jurisdictions absent the regulatory constraints placed on Canadian oil producers.
-It is far better to keep oil production in a country where there can be input into operations by environmental interests and where government can be “managed” in a manner that directs a portion of oil royalties toward transition.
-This document generally and this point specifically, fails to recognize the presence of willing buyers and willing sellers – the demand is there, it will be supplied – other heavy oil reserve ownership could care a less whether we set a good example or not, they care whether the long term price of oil will support extraction.
-While the expertise and technology is in some cases transferable, the Canadian industry has an edge due to the dynamics of capital allocation and length of time under operation.
-Canada is a stable jurisdiction, industry forged a favorable arrangement with government here that supported a very long term investment in plant and technology – the early stage support of the industry effectively “stranded capital” – those plants will produce at or near a loss position now because the is no means to transfer the value in the assets to another production modalities.
-Other jurisdictions in the present supply / demand picture are unlikely to attempt to enter the market with heavy oil reserves.
-If the authors of this document have their way, all of the North American production will be curtailed, a reality that will reduce supply and drive up price – perhaps to a point where heavy oil reserves elsewhere become viable for development.
+It is far better to keep oil production in a country where there can be input into operations by environmental interests and where the government can be “managed” in a manner that directs a portion of oil royalties toward transition.
+This document generally and this point specifically, fails to recognize the presence of willing buyers and willing sellers – the demand is there, it will be supplied – other heavy oil reserve ownership could care a less whether we set a good example or not, they care whether the long-term price of oil will support extraction.
+While the expertise and technology are in some cases transferable, the Canadian industry has an edge due to the dynamics of capital allocation and length of time under operation.
+Canada is a stable jurisdiction, industry forged a favorable arrangement with government here that supported a very long-term investment in plant and technology – the early stage support of the industry effectively “stranded capital” – those plants will produce at or near a loss position now because there is no means to transfer the value of the assets to another production modalities.
+Other jurisdictions in the present supply/demand picture are unlikely to attempt to enter the market with heavy oil reserves.
+If the authors of this document have their way, all of the North American production will be curtailed, a reality that will reduce supply and drive up the price – perhaps to a point where heavy oil reserves elsewhere become viable for development.

 Everyone in the environmental movement realizes that any solution that disadvantages one jurisdiction will fail, disadvantaging North American is the premise of this document – Kyoto failed for this very reason.